Lime Street fire

-The Lime Street fire refers to both a deadly 1990 conflagration at a residence in Jacksonville, Florida, and to the resultant investigation that re-staged a similar fire in a nearby building.
+The Lime Street fire refers to both a deadly 1990 conflagration at a residence in Jacksonville, Florida, and to the resultant investigation that restaged a similar fire in a nearby building.

-Six people, including two women (one of whom was pregnant) and four young children, were trapped inside the house and killed.
+Six people, including two women (one who was pregnant) and four young children, were trapped inside the house and killed.
 Gerald Lewis, who escaped the fire with his three-year-old son, was initially charged with arson, manslaughter, and six counts of first-degree murder, the last of which could have garnered a death sentence.
 After a large-scale recreation was staged in an abandoned house near the original site, it was proven that accelerant was not necessary to create long-believed classic signs of arson such as pour patterns.
 The charges against Lewis were dropped, and the Lime Street fire has since become a seminal case in contemporary fire investigation.

 The podcast Criminal produced an episode about the fire and subsequent investigation, "527 Lime Street."